SametALMDR/short-url/README.md

 # Short URL
-> This is a short url app coded symfony framework
+> This is an app that shorts the given url based on your domain name and coded with symfony framework

 # Available Functionalities
 - Manage all users